mirasel/git-server/README.md

 # Wish Git Server

-A lightweight SSH-based Git server built with [Charmbracelet's Wish](https://github.com/charmbracelet/wish) and the `git` middleware.
+A lightweight SSH-based Git server built with [Charmbracelet&#39;s Wish](https://github.com/charmbracelet/wish) and the `git` middleware.
 This project allows multiple users to interact with Git repositories over SSH, with customizable authentication and automatic commit backup functionality.

 ---